The Bankrate promise

 What does the home equity loan boom mean for the housing market?

-It could mean a lot more remodeled homes, for starters.
-And fewer homes hitting the market, as people hunker down and upgrade instead of moving.
-“More homeowners have postponed the idea of buying another place indefinitely — especially if they have a mortgage rate below 4 percent,” says McBride.
+It could mean a lot more remodeled homes, for starters, and fewer homes hitting the market, as people hunker down and upgrade instead of moving.
+“More homeowners have postponed the idea of buying another place indefinitely — especially if they have a mortgage rate below 4 percent,” says Greg McBride, chief financial analyst at Bankrate.
 “Upgrading or expanding where you are has become the most viable option for many homeowners.”

-However, the borrowing costs for making those upgrades in 2023 aren’t nearly as cheap as they were in 2022.
+However, the borrowing costs for making those upgrades aren’t nearly as cheap as they used to be.
+Home equity interest rates have risen dramatically, along with those of just about every other debt product, in the last year.
 For example, rates on 10-year HELOCs averaged 5.49 percent in July of 2022.
-In February of 2023, Bankrate data showed average rates above 7.7 percent on HELOCs and fixed-rate home equity loans.
+In October of 2023, Bankrate data showed rates were averaging 8.75 percent on home equity loans and 9 percent for HELOCs.

 Your house is on the line